fenwaypowers/khinsider-streamer/README.md

 ## Notice

-* I am not an affiliate of [downloads.khinsider.com](https://downloads.khinsider.com/).
+* I am not an affiliated with [downloads.khinsider.com](https://downloads.khinsider.com/).
 * I do not endorse piracy.